 The Riverwood Conservancy’s Enabling Garden was created to people of all abilities the chance to engage with the wonders of the natural world in a safe and supportive environment.

 The Enabling Garden’s therapeutic horticulture programs can be adapted for persons of all abilities.
 They provide participants with a hands-on opportunity to connect with nature, plant seeds, nurture vegetables and flowers, and learn about safe tool use, all within a safe and supportive environment.
-The Enabling Garden Coordinator will customize the program prior to your arrival in order to align activities with your group’s specific needs.
+The Enabling Garden Specialist will customize the program prior to your arrival in order to align activities with your group’s specific needs.

 We ask that all participants in the Enabling Garden Programs come prepared to: